Teoroo-CMC/PiNN/docs/usage/visualize.md

 an ANN.

-The following code trains a simple PiNet and writes the weights and activations to the training log for visualziation.
+The following code trains a simple PiNet and writes the weights and activations to the training log for visualization.

 ```Python
 from tensorboard_plugin_pinnboard.summary import PiNNBoardCallback